 Functional Family Therapy (FFT)

-FFT enrolls youth between the ages of 11-18 who have serious behavior problems such as conduct disorder, violence acting-out, and substance abuse.
+FFT is for youth, and their families, between the ages of 11-18 who have serious behavior problems such as delinquency, conduct disorder, disruptive behavior, violence, acting-out, and substance use.